breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 |-----------|-----------|
 |![](../images/tree_syntax.svg)|![](../images/tree_peach.png)|

 While syntax trees can be interpreted computationally, they do not actually perform computation until evaluated.
 To evaluate a syntax tree, we will need to introduce some new rules.
-Instead of just allowing terminals to occur on the right hand side of a grammar production, suppose we also allow terminals on the left, and applying a rule can reduce the size of a string in our language.
+Instead of just allowing terminals to occur on the right-hand side of a grammar production, suppose we also allow terminals on the left, and applying a rule can reduce the size of a string in our language.
 Here, we use capital letters on the same line to indicate an exact match, e.g. a rule `U + V → V + U` would replace `x + y` with `y + x`:

 ```
                                          E + E → +E